BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 ## Summary

-In this post discussed Convolutional Neural Networks, data augmentation, EfficientNet and how to achieve nearly 100% accuracy on a classification of several classes of images.
-Data scientists and computer vision specialists refer to such task as a semantic segmentation or a dense prediction.
-Semantic segmentation is particularly a popular term in autonomous vehicles such as cars, drones and planes.
+In this post, we discussed convolutional neural networks, data augmentation, EfficientNet, and how to achieve nearly 100% accuracy on a classification of several classes of images.
+Data scientists and computer vision specialists refer to such tasks as "semantic segmentation" or "dense prediction."
+Semantic segmentation is a particularly popular term in autonomous vehicles such as cars, drones, and planes.
 The sliding-window operations occur in the convolution layer of the neural network.
-A convolution is a weighted sum of the pixel values of the image, as the window slides across the whole image.
+A convolution is a weighted sum of the pixel values of the image, as the window slides across the whole thing.

-Data augmentation takes the approach of generating additional training data from your existing examples.
+Data augmentation is the process of generating additional training data from your existing examples.
 This exposes the model to more aspects of the data and prevents over-fitting.
-In this example we are using Google Brain's EfficientNet family of image classification models, which are an order-of-magnitude smaller and faster than previous models such as ResNet-152 and Resnet-50.
+In this example, we are using Google Brain's EfficientNet family of image classification models, which are an order-of-magnitude smaller and faster than previous models such as ResNet-152 and Resnet-50.
 Albumentations is a fast and flexible library compatible with different neural networks.

 ## References and Related Links